 Come on, you really don’t have a favorite?

 Personally, I really like the Babylock and Brother machines.
 I have a FANTASTIC Babylock dealer practically in my backyard who services the machines locally.
 The machines just make sense to me and have been SUPER reliable.
+I am also a big fan of the new Bernette 70 series machines – the features they have for the price is incredible.
 Others will tout Husqvarna Viking’s bigger hoops and more features for your dollar.
 Janome and Pfaff are well loved by many of my customers.
 Bernina machines are quite expensive, but if you are a quilter, they may be your favorite brand.
 You may have noticed that the Singer machines didn’t come up.
 They are definitely the least expensive way to get a 6×10 hoop.
 They are also notoriously challenging.
 Like every brand, there are those who love them.
 While affordable and a great option for a slightly bigger hoop they do take a lot of patience and are not recommended for first time embroiderers.

 My observation over the last several years has been that the Brother PE 770 (there’s that affiliate link again) is incredibly popular with beginning embroiderers, for good reason.
 It is a good basic machine that does not have all the bells and whistles, but has a 5×7 hoop and stitches very nicely.
 It is a solid machine and a great way to find out if embroidery is your passion and worth investing in a higher end machine.